Budapest Workshop on Philosophy of Technology 2021

 Local Organizing Committee

-- Mihály Héder, lead organizer Associate Professor at the Department of History and Philosophy of Science
+- Mihály Héder, Associate Professor at the Department of History and Philosophy of Science

-- Eszter Héder-Nádasi assistant lecturer, Department of Sociology and Media Studies at the Budapest University of Technology and Economics
+- Eszter Héder-Nádasi Assistant Professor, Department of Sociology and Media Studies at the Budapest University of Technology and Economics